pateverett/pateverett/_pages/projects.md

 ---
-permalink: /projects/
+# permalink: /projects/
 title: "Projects"
 # layout: splash
 ---

-This page serves as a running of my personal projects.
+This page will serve as a running of my personal projects.

 - Simple Arduino projects
 - Rebreather